potblitd/DigiLog-Clock/DigiDisk/README.md

 </p>

 ### Mechanical parts
 Since the PCB acts as the mounting plate, only the rotating disks and the front plate must be manufactured.
-The simplest way here is to use paper, as its thickness is negligeable, elimitating the need to install spacers for the disk layers heights.
+The simplest way here is to use paper, as its thickness is negligeable, elimitating the need to install spacers for the different disk layers heights.

 ### Assembly